intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/README.md

 </p>

-In Chapter 6, you will learn how to run LLMs, as well as implement stream chat functionalities, using BigDL-LLM optimizations on Intel GPUs.
+In Chapter 6, you will learn how to run LLMs, as well as implement stream chat functionalities, using IPEX-LLM optimizations on Intel GPUs.
 Popular open source models are used as examples:

 + [Llama2-7B](./6_1_GPU_Llama2-7B.md)